 Weight gain (not a side effect)

-Weight gain wasn’t a reported side effect in clinical studies of Evenity.
-However, some females had peripheral edema while taking Evenity in clinical trials.
-And edema can lead to sudden water weight gain.
+Weight gain wasn’t a reported side effect in clinical trials of Evenity.
+However, some people had peripheral edema (swelling of the legs, ankles, or arms due to fluid buildup) while taking Evenity in clinical trials.
+Edema can lead to sudden water weight gain, which may be temporary.

 If you have swelling in your feet, hands, ankles, legs, or arms while taking Evenity, talk with your doctor.
 They can recommend ways to manage this.
 And you can talk with your doctor if you’re concerned about weight gain with Evenity.